easyscience/.github/README.md

 1. Navigate to **GitHub** → **Create New Repository**.
 2. **Repository template:** No template *(we will use Copier instead)*.
 3. **Enter the repository name**, e.g., `superduper-lib`.
-4. Add a description based on the [README.yaml](https://github.com/easyscience/.github/blob/master/profile/README.yaml) definition from above, e.g., Diffraction data analysis.
+4. **Description**: Add a description based on the [README.yaml](https://github.com/easyscience/.github/blob/master/profile/README.yaml) definition from above, e.g., Diffraction data analysis.
 5. **Set repository visibility** to **Public**.
 6. **DO NOT initialize** with a README, `.gitignore`, or license *(Copier handles these)*.
 7. Click **"Create repository"**.